KonstantinSviridov/GettingStarted/GettingStarted.md

 Bird
 ```

-In case you are need a complete set of subtypes including direct and indirect ones, you should call the `ITypeDefinition.allSubTypes()` method.
+In case you need a complete set of subtypes including direct and indirect ones, you should call the `ITypeDefinition.allSubTypes()` method.

 ### Properties of Object Types